annapurna-tumu6080/EDA_Netflix_Data_Analysis_project_/README.md

   4.📝 Documentation & insights

-•🚀 How to Run the Project•••••••• Clone the repository
+•🚀 How to Run the Project Clone the repository

  1.Install required libraries